MiesnerJacob/huggingface-courses/Chapter 8 - How to ask for help/Chapter 8 - How to ask for help.md

 ### Create a minimum reproducible error

 Make sure you have a readable version of the code that can reproduce the error.
-Accessibility to reproduction is absolutely critical when looking for help./
+Accessibility to reproduction is absolutely critical when looking for help.
+This example should not have any external dependencies at all or private files/data included.

 ### Filling out the issue template